mattberjon/fip/README.rst

   # Get the information on the next song being played
   $ fip --next-song

+  # Get the information of the previous song played
+  $ fip --previous-song

   # Get the help
   $ fip --help